 The duties of the post of which I was the temporary incumbent were at this time exceedingly heavy.
 As Consul-General for Fars, I was responsible for keeping Whitehall and the Government of India informed as to political happenings in South Persia.
 As Political Resident in the Persian Gulf it was my duty to supervise and on occasion to direct policy in 'Oman and the Arab principalities of Eastern Arabia, including relations with Ibn Sa'ud.
-As Civil Commissioner in Mesopotamia, I was responsible for the administration of the Occupied Territories.
+As Civil Commissioner in Mesopotamia, I was responsible for the administration of 1 By a further act of clemency this sentence was, in 1921, cancelled and one of banishment substituted. the Occupied Territories.
 As Chief Political Officer with the Force, I was responsible to His Majesty's Minister, Tehran, and to the Commander-in-Chief for political matters from Kirmanshah to Enzeli.
-To these responsibilities had been added, in June, the duty of dealing with all Kurdish affairs, whether within or beyond the Occupied Territories, from the region of Aleppo to the neighbourhood of Diarbekr, Urfa, Van, Bitlis, and Urmia.
+To these responsibilities had been added, in June, the duty of dealing with all Kurdish affairs, whether within or beyond the Occupied Territories, from the region of Aleppo to the neighbourhood of Diarbekr, Urfa, Van, Bitlis, and 'Urmia.
 This concentration of responsibility, though onerous, had real advantages.
 In the circumstances then existing it was essential that synchronization and co-ordination within this region should be arranged, so far as possible, on the spot, and from Baghdad.
 The Government of India were heavily preoccupied in other directions, and had little, if any, desire to exercise influence over policy in these regions-much less to control it.
 The India Office were precluded from playing their allotted part by the decision of Government to do nothing which would have the appearance of anticipating the terms of the Mandate, and by the fact that the representatives of Great Britain in the other regions involved-Palestine, Syria, Turkey, and Persia-were jointly responsible to the Foreign Office and the War Office.